Who we are

 has an MA in Mass Communications from the University of Leicester in the UK, and BSc in Agricultural Science.
 For over 35 years, Josephine has run businesses and worked with organisations and companies throughout the world, managing large projects and creating award-winning multi-language interactive training packages on agriculture, food and rural development.
 Josephine is a co-founder of Access Agriculture.

 received her MBA from the University of Dhaka and has a BSc in Electrical and Electronic Engineering.
-She has worked for 6 years with national and international organisations in Bangladesh on business development and communications.
-Prior to joining Access Agriculture, she worked in the British Council and the NGO BRAC on market research, brand management, media campaigns, knowledge management and client communications.
+She has worked for eight years with national and international organisations in Bangladesh on business development and communications.
+Prior to joining Access Agriculture, she worked in the NGO BRAC on market research, brand management, media campaigns, knowledge management and client communications.
 Evana has strong experiences in programming languages and graphics software.
 She believes communication is an art, and is eager to invest her skills for the betterment of rural livelihoods.

 is rural development specialist.
 He studied agricultural sciences at the University of Abomey-Calavi, Benin and completed a PhD in Social sciences at Wageningen University, The Netherlands.
 He has worked in extension and agricultural R&D for 15 years with government agencies, NGOs and international organisations.
 He was involved in development projects supporting rural innovations and actively promoted the dissemination of farmer-to-farmer videos in Africa for the past decade.